Bears Ears National Monument: Reduction, December 2017

 On December 4, 2017, Trump ordered an 85 percent reduction in the size of the monument, from 1.35 million acres to 201,397 acres.
 The boundaries were redrawn with two noncontiguous units named Indian Creek and Shash Jáa; the latter unit includes the Bears Ears buttes.
 Trump also reduced the size of Utah's Grand Staircase–Escalante National Monument by nearly 47 percent on the same day.
-About a month before Secretary Zinke began his review of national monuments, Senator Orrin Hatch’s office sent a map with reduced monument boundaries to Interior Department officials.
+About a month before Secretary Zinke began his review of national monuments, Senator Orrin Hatch's office sent a map with reduced monument boundaries to Interior Department officials.
 Those proposed new boundaries were mostly incorporated into the actual reduction.

 Trump also restricted involvement of Native American tribes in management of the monument to only the Shash Jáa unit.

 National monuments have been reduced by previous presidents, but not since 1963 and never to such a large degree.
 Legal scholars argued that the reduction is not authorized by law.

 The monument's reduction was seen as a victory for Republican officials and energy companies with mining leases for fossil fuel and uranium deposits, and a defeat for environmentalists and Native American tribes.
 According to Interior Department emails that The New York Times obtained following a successful lawsuit, gaining access to potential coal reserves in the Grand Staircase–Escalante's Kaiparowits Plateau was one of the central factors in Trump's decision to shrink the size of the Monument by approximately 47%.
 DOI staff were directed by Secretary Zinke in spring 2017 to calculate potential coal, oil and natural gas deposits as well as potential grazing land and timber in protected areas.
 They reported that there was an estimated 11.36 billion tons of recoverable coal in the Kaiparowits Plateau, which represents "one of the largest coal deposits" in the country.
 The Times' documents revealed extensive lobbying on the part of uranium companies—such as Canada's Energy Fuels, which included maps submitted in May to Zinke that marked areas the uranium companies "wanted removed from the monument".

 More than 300 uranium mining claims are located inside the original monument boundaries, with the large majority of those claims being located outside the reduced boundaries.
 Energy Fuels, a U.S. uranium producer, operates the only uranium and vanadium mine mill in the U.S. near the monument's original boundaries via their subsidiary Energy Fuels Resources.
 The company, along with other mining firms, had lobbied hard for the reduction.
-Energy Fuels states that they asked the Trump Administration for only minor boundary adjustments that "would have impacted about 2.5 percent of the total land area of the monument" and that they didn't ask for the 85% reduction.
+Energy Fuels states that they asked the Trump Administration for only minor boundary adjustments that "would have impacted about 2.5 percent of the total land area of the monument" and that they did not ask for the 85% reduction.
 In March 2021, the company stated that it did not hold any claims in the monument and that media reports claiming they held properties in the monument were based on a clerical error.
 As of April 2021 Energy Fuels expected to produce rare earth elements, needed for various clean energy and advanced technologies.